Skip to main content

 # Replace with the actual main MCU CAN UUID obtained

-• Locate the toolboard's [mcu] section in the configuration file.
+• Find the [mcu] section corresponding to the tool board in the configuration file.

-• Update it with the actual toolboard ID obtained based on the connection method:
+• Update to the actual tool board ID based on the connection method:

 [mcu toolboard]